 But I didn’t want to book a private safari on my own because it would have been (a) stupidly expensive and (b) kind of awkward and lonely, all that time in a car with just me and the driver.
 So I contacted a few companies in Tanzania to ask about sharing and one of them – African Scenic Safaris – came back to say that they had a booking that fitted my dates exactly, with a German couple who were happy for me join them on their safari to split the costs.

-So for six days Tina, Mike and I got to know each other – and the Tanzanian wildlife – from the back of a pretty comfy 4×4 safari vehicle.
+So for six days Tina, Mike and I got to know each other – and the Tanzanian animals – from the back of a pretty comfy 4×4 safari vehicle.
 The car was similar to the ones all the main operators use: it had six seats in three rows, so every seat had a window.
 It had a pop-up top for standing up and looking out, and was equipped with plug sockets for your battery chargers and a mini fridge for drinks.
 Had it been full I think it might still have been a little cramped, but with three of us it was just perfect: it didn’t matter what side of the car something was happening on, all three of us always got a prime viewing spot.

 So with new friendships formed, and kit organised, off we went.
 First safari stop, the Ngorongoro Crater.
 Where I quickly learned that the wildlife has no respect for the rules of the road.

 There are loads of incredible safari destinations in Africa, but the Ngorongoro Crater is especially astonishing.
 There are animals everywhere.
 Wherever I turned, I saw scenes that really wouldn’t have looked out of place in David Attenborough’s latest epic adventure.

 Of course, if you’re lucky enough to be armed for your Tanzanian safari with a big zoom lens (more about the gear I took later on), wide shots like the one above can become this:

 And that ‘is-that-a-lion?’ off in the hazy distance can become this: